asterics/FLipMouse/Hardware/case-design/3D_printer/Fusion_360_Design/README.md

 * **height_below_board**: The distance between board and the bottom layer.
 If your tripod holder is higher and touches the PCB you need to adjust this parameter to prevent a short.
 * **lid_holder_thickness**: The lid has two thin plastic pieces to keep its positiion.
 If they are too thin you can change them here.
 * **mouth_piece_holder_thickness**: The thickness of the plate holding the mouth piece.
 We noticed that the plate could bend with time if its too thin.

-### Things to improve

-* The IR LED is still inside the case and could be located like the other LEDs between the lid and main case
-* More parameters to distiguish between usage with screw nuts or without
-* Markers where the FSR sensors should be glued on.